botesjuan/cissp-studies/README.md

 # AI / LLM / ChatGPT

 >During my CISSP studies I used paid for subscription of ChatGPT to play the role of my study partner.
+>ChatGPT was my soundboard and playback audio assistant to enhance my learning retention of knowledge.
 >I provided the following type of prompts to the model to aid in my studies and test my knowledge and skills:

 ```text